9ae/ace/wiki/vault/s.3_08.md

 Vio *holds her breath* It's none of your business!
 Zaki *moves closer, and whispers in her ear*
 Vio *pushes him off*
-Zaki *is a little taken by her actions*.
+Zaki *is a little taken by her actions*

 ## The realization
 They both disagree on whether or not revenge is appropriate.